Infantino says World Cup plan would keep dream alive for more teams

-ZURICH FIFA president Gianni Infantino says his plan to expand the World Cup soccer finals is less drastic than his critics suggest, and would create more excitement for fans, broadcasters and sponsors.
+ZURICH (Reuters) - FIFA president Gianni Infantino says his plan to expand the World Cup soccer finals is less drastic than his critics suggest, and would create more excitement for fans, broadcasters and sponsors.

 The Swiss-Italian was elected president of the sport's world governing body in February, having promised as part of his campaign to expand the World Cup from 32 teams to 40.
 In October, however, he suggested that from 2026 the tournament could have 48 teams, although 16 of those would be eliminated after a single game.